MarcinWiech/Draughts-Game-for-La-Fortuna/README.md

 To launch the game simply run makefile, however, you will need avr-gcc/avr-g++, gnu make and dfu-programmer installed.

-Possible improvements include a nicely themed intro and simple algorithm so that the player can compete with the computer.
+Possible improvements include a nicely themed intro and simple algorithm so that a player can compete with the computer.